zeroibc/my-mac-os/README.md

 <img src="http://i.imgur.com/V82Em5D.png" width="300" alt="img">

 - As well as [many other small little tidbits of text](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html) with thoughts, plans and experiences that I have had.
-- It also has really awesome integration with [IFTTT](https://ifttt.com/day_one) which I use to automatically log all my tweets and Insgragram posts.
+- It also has awesome integration with [IFTTT](https://ifttt.com/day_one) which I use to automatically log all my tweets and Insgragram posts.
-- If you don't journal, I really suggest you to start, it really is a very powerful mind cleanser and acts as a wonderful history record of your life.
+- If you don't journal, I suggest you to start, it is a very powerful mind cleanser and acts as a wonderful history record of your life.

 ### 13. [Ulysses](http://www.ulyssesapp.com/)
 - All your writing in one place is the motto and the underlying design of the app.